Regulators close New York's Signature bank, say depositors will be made whole | MarketScreener

 Officials on Sunday said shareholders and certain unsecured

-debtholders of Signature Bank, as well of Silicon Valley Bank,
+debtholders of Signature Bank, as well as those of Silicon

-has been removed.
+of both banks has been removed.

 Any losses to the FDIC's Deposit Insurance Fund used to